OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/upgrading.md

 ### Media Nodes

-Follow these steps to add one Media Nodes to the cluster.
-You need to update all media nodes you have.
+Follow these steps to upgrade a specific Media Node.

 Connect through SSH to the Media Node instance.
-The recommended folder to install the Media Node is /opt.
-Every other instruction in the documentation regarding on premise updates assumes this installation path.
+The recommended installation folder of the Media Node service is `/opt/openvidu`.
+Every other instruction in the documentation regarding on premises upgrades assumes this installation path.

 #### 1) Stop all docker-compose services